Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Puppeteer's String Attack 1** ● **Arcane, Psychic**
 > **Melee** touch, one creature
 > **Attack:**  Wisdom vs Will
 > **Hit:**  You search the target’s memories for a specific one.
 Make an Arcana check: DC 15 for a memory 24 hours old or less, DC 20 for a week old and DC 25 for up to a month old (GM’s discretion for older memories).
-If the target resists, increase the DC by 5 (the
+If the target resists, increase the DC by 5 (the target may also make an opposed Arcana check if they wish): in this case, the target suffers 2d4 + Wisdom modifier damage and is dazed until the start of your next turn.
 > **Miss:**  The power is not expended, but you cannot use it on the same target for five minutes.
 > **Maintain:**  Standard: Search for another memory, or repeat a failed Arcana check (inflicting damage if the target resists again).
 The power ends if you fail two Arcana checks.